Zoom Services Description

 “Hardware Programs” mean services or programs provided by Zoom that enable customers to procure hardware devices for use with Zoom Meeting Services or Zoom Phone Services subject to separate terms with the equipment manufacturers or otherwise as noted in the separate program terms.

 “Host” means an individual who is an identified employee, contractor, or agent of Customer to whom Customer assigns the right to host Meetings.
 A Host may hold an unlimited number of Meetings during the Initial Subscription Term or Renewal Term (as applicable), but the number of Meetings a Host may host concurrently shall depend on whether Customer orders a Concurrent Meetings package on an Order Form.
-A Host subscription may not be shared or used by anyone other than the individual assigned to be a Host.

 “Meeting” means a Zoom Video meeting.